fresheneesz/elect/README.md

 ============

 A javascript library that tests multi-winner and single-winner election systems and their corresponding voting strategies with [Bayesian Regret](http://rangevoting.org/BayRegDum.html).
+This uses a strategy of choosing a number of societal options (or issues) and measuring the net utility of the voters as a measure of the satisfaction (or regret) of any given outcome.
+This method is []described here](http://rangevoting.org/BRmulti.html).
+See [a working example of this library in use](http://rangevoting.org/multiWinnerBaysianRegret.html).

 Example: